Amazon Echo review: Betcha can’t buy just one of these voice-activated connected-home controllers

-Amazon’s Echo is versatile and powerful; an terrific value all around.
+Amazon’s Echo is versatile and powerful; it's a terrific value all around.

 Amazon’s Echo is the best voice-controlled product that I’ve seen at the consumer level.
 It’s versatile, powerful, and amazingly quick to recognize your speech and then do something, whether that’s answering a trivia question, playing music, giving you the weather forecast, or controlling your home’s lighting.